 From Hornby Lighthouse, the circle walk continues along the footpath past the concrete gun emplacement, towards the Lightkeeper’s Cottage.

-The Gap is located on the opposite side of Watsons Bay ferry wharf.
-You will be blown away by the beauty of Sydney’s most famous ocean cliff lookouts with views that are unparalleled.
+Located on the opposite side of the Watsons Bay ferry wharf, The Gap is one of Sydney’s most famous ocean cliff lookouts with panoramic views that are unparalleled.

-The Gap is not just known for its breathtaking views, but, sadly, also for the many suicides that have occurred there over the years.
+Sadly, The Gap is not just known for its breathtaking views, but also for the many suicides that have occurred there over the years.

 Security cameras and emergency phones have been installed to help prevent people from jumping off the cliffs and to offer support.

-The Gap Park is a beautiful place to wander around and enjoy the best that Sydney has to offer.
+The park around The Gap is a beautiful place to wander around and enjoy the best views that Sydney has to offer.